gomix/gomix.github.io/cv/cover_letter.md

 I am confident that my experience as FOSS advocate, as sysadmin, devop and web developer as well as a tech writer, can help our nation general situation.
 If you would like, I can provide you with current samples of my work.

-I have a decent resume somewhere in this website (working on it).
-I look forward to meeting with you and discussing my qualifications in more detail.
+I have a decent resume somewhere "here" (working on it).
+I look forward to meet you and discuss my qualifications in detail for your next big project in Venezuela.

 Sincerely,